 After making changes to this file restart the SQL server by running

-mysqld restart as root to make the changes take effect.
+to make the changes take effect.

 CloudShark writes logging information to a number of log files.
 For information on these files and instructions on how to rotate these log files see our knowledge base article on the CloudShark log files.